bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:55 AM CT, March 31</p>
+<p class="updated_time"> Latest data: 01:34 AM CT, March 31</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 82°, which is 4° **warmer** than yesterday.
+Today's high is 83°, which is 4° **warmer** than yesterday.
 Tomorrow is expected to be 21° *colder* than today.

 Currently:

 - 67°
-- Breezy and Partly Cloudy
+- Breezy
-- 69% humidity
+- 72% humidity
-- 15 mph wind
+- 18 mph wind
-- 57% cloud cover
+- 0% cloud cover
-- 52 AQI 🟨
+- 49 AQI 🟩
 - 1.26 inches of rain expected in the next 48 hours